jqshuv/short/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+Short provides a simple API to create and manage new links.
+The API is secured by an API key which you can set in the secrets of your repository.

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For detailed documentation, please refer to the [API Documentation](https://example.com)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>